CursosAlbertoBasalo/vitae-cypress-marzo/docs/TASKS.md

 - [x] GIVEN the _about_ link on the _home_ page, WHEN is clicked, THEN should display _About_ as the title.

 - [x] Refactor using a **PageObject**

+- [ ] GIVEN the _projects add_ page WHEN the form is correctly filled THEN should be able to submit
+- [ ] GIVEN the _projects add_ page WHEN the user clears the form THEN should not be able to submit
+- [ ] GIVEN a _projects add_ form already filled WHEN the anonymous user submits the form THEN should be navigated to login page